schwarzbox/Fct/README.md

 equal - return true if all elements(key,value) in table1 equal for all elements in table2(key,value).

 join - return table that created from given two arguments.

-valval - return table that created with values from the first table and values from the second.

 merge - return table without duplicate values from the two tables.